-Co-requisites: EDU 250, EDU260
+Co-requisite: EDU 250

-EDU100 INTRODUCTION TO TEACHING Students will investigate the teaching profession and the many reforms which affect teacher preparation and licensure.
+EDU100 INTRODUCTION TO TEACHING

+Students will investigate the teaching profession and the many reforms which affect teacher preparation and licensure.
 Philosophies and the organization of American schools will be viewed both historically and in contemporary society.
 Students will access internet to research relevant topics.